 Independent Student's Guide to Healthcare - http://www.bestcolleges.com/resources/student-healthcare-guide/

-All Western campuses and grounds are tobacco-free.
+All Western campuses and grounds are tobacco/smoke-free.
 This initiative was brought forward by Student Government in response to requests by the student body and is designed to create a healthier environment for everyone who comes to Western Technical College to study, work, or visit.
-It also aligns with community tobacco-free efforts and changing attitudes toward tobacco.
+It also aligns with community tobacco/smoke-free efforts and changing attitudes toward tobacco/smoke.

-- The Tobacco-Free Policy prohibits use of all tobacco products on College premises or in College vehicles.
+- The Tobacco/Smoke-Free Policy prohibits use of all tobacco products and smoking devices on College premises or in College vehicles.
 The only exclusion is private vehicles.

 - Ash receptacles are located throughout the perimeter of campus.
-It is expected of all individuals to be respectful when using tobacco off of Western property and ensure waste gets in the proper containers.
+It is expected of all individuals to be respectful when using tobacco and smoking devices off of Western property and ensure waste gets in the proper containers.
 See Locations of Ash Receptacles.

 - Policy enforcement focuses on positive reinforcement and is the responsibility of all staff and students.
 The goal is self-enforcement.
 Repeat violations of the policy will be handled through already-established judicial/discipline procedures for both students and staff.

-The Tobacco-Free Work Group is a committee made up of staff and students working to educate all staff, students, and visitors at Western about the Tobacco-Free policy and to promote cessation resources to those who want to quit.
+The Tobacco/Smoke-Free Work Group is a committee made up of staff and students working to educate all staff, students, and visitors at Western about the Tobacco/Smoke-Free policy and to promote cessation resources to those who want to quit.
 The Work Group meets twice a month throughout the academic year.
-If you would like to get involved with the Tobacco-Free Work Group, please contact firstname.lastname@example.org or call 608-785-9444.
+If you would like to get involved with the Tobacco/Smoke-Free Work Group, please contact firstname.lastname@example.org or call 608-785-9444.